knuckleheadsmiff/homebridge-garagedoor-ryobi/README.md

 **debug_sensitive**    |  (**recommend NOT setting**) defaults to  false **see below**.

 ## poll_short_delay and poll_long_delay
-After setting sendong the opening/closing command to ryobi, it rill returning the original state for the next 0-13 seconds.
-When I get the state back I actually can't tell if the door is infact remainging in the original state because of a problem or just hasent starting opening yet (and in fact it may already be in the desired state.)
-The code will work OK but the result of this is that the short poll delay thinks it is no longer needed and goes into long polling mode which will eventually fix the door state.
-So I set a min 15 seconds on the short delay to fix this.
-The code that I forked from just slammed the sate to the final state to get around this, I thought that was wrong, I'd rather leave the state as opening/closing until I really know the final state.
+After setting sending an open/close door command to the Ryobi GDO, it unfortunatly returns the original state for the next 0-15 seconds.
+When I inspect the door state I actually can't tell if: the door is left in the original state because of a problem,  if the command has not been sent yet, or if the door delays in responding (and in fact it may already be opening state.)
+I've seen all these cases when debugging.
+The code will work OK but it may fall back to long polling mode to update the state correctly.
+This is why I set a min 15 seconds on the short delay--if it is shorted you statrt to see the issues.
+The code that I forked from just slammed the state to the final state presumably to get around this--I thought that was wrong, I'd rather leave the state as opening/closing until I really know the final state.
 I don't want to false report a door as closed when it is not.

 If the door state accorind to ryobi is every opening or closing I will use the short polling time until the door is out of that state.